dscheerens/ngx-eager-provider-loader/eager-loading-in-angular-2.md

 Eager loading in Angular 2+
 ===========================

-A nice and much talked about feature of Angular 2 is support for lazy loading.
+A nice and much talked about feature of Angular 2 is its support for lazy loading.
-The [official Angular documentation website](https://angular.io/docs/ts/latest/guide/router.html#asynchronous-routing) does a great job in describing it's purpose.
+The [official Angular documentation website](https://angular.io/docs/ts/latest/guide/router.html#asynchronous-routing) does a great job in describing its purpose.
 In short: it allows you to break up your Angular application in smaller modules that can be loaded independently and only when necessary.
 This can greatly speedup application load times.
 So if lazy loading is such a nice thing, why would one want to do the opposite: *eager loading*?